AnyLeaf/anyleaf-python/README.md

 # Anyleaf

-## For use with the AnyLeaf pH sensor in Python
+## For use with the AnyLeaf pH and RTD sensors in Python
 [Homepage](https://anyleaf.org)

 ## Quickstart